 More information can be found in:

-T P R dashboards initial guidance
+T P R Pensions dashboards: guidance

-TPR compliance and enforcement policy
+TPR Pensions dashboards compliance and enforcement policy

-P D P data standards
+P D P Data standards

+PDP Understanding the three pension status categories

-This section sets out the timings for providing view data following a successful or maybe match.
+This section sets out the timings for providing view data following a ‘confirmed pension’ result or a ‘pensions that need action’ result.

 The timescales in this section apply equally to A V C value data regardless of the method by which the data is sent to the ecosystem – multiple or single source.
 Appendix three ‘Regulatory queries’ contains information about queries we have raised with D W P and MaPS.

 Overview